9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 FirstObject's XML Editor is a lightweight, free Windows application designed specifically for viewing and editing XML.
 It's small, fast, and focused entirely on XML, which means there's no distraction from features you don't need.

 The interface provides a tree view alongside a text editor, similar to XML Notepad.
 You can navigate the tree to find elements and edit their values in the text panel.
 The editor supports large files well, using a custom parser that loads documents progressively.
-I've seen it handle files over 100 MB without significant performance issues, which puts it ahead of many tools in terms of raw file size capacity.
+It can handle files over 100 MB without significant performance issues, which puts it ahead of many tools in terms of raw file size capacity.

 FirstObject also includes some unique features like data retrieval markup, which lets you mark up parts of an XML document for extraction.
 It supports XML formatting, basic validation, and find and replace with awareness of the XML structure.